anjalee-kulasinghe/portfolio-project1-cv-website/README.md

 ### Features Left to Implement
-In the future, I would like to add the Portfolio section to the online CV, where I can add links to the websites that I have designed, along with a link to Github.
+In the future,
+* I would like to add the Portfolio section to the online CV, where I can add links to the websites that I have designed, along with a link to Github.
 If an employer is interested in my work, they can go in and have a look.
+* I would like to make the contact form functional.
+* I would like to improve the performance of the website.

 ## Testing